jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

     :emphasize-lines: 2

     def logical_nor(first_input, second_input):
-        return not first_input not or not q return not first_input and not second_input
+        return not first_input not or not second_input return not first_input and not second_input

   the terminal_ shows SyntaxError_